cybozu-go/cke/docs/cluster.md

 `annotations`, `labels`, and `taints` are added or updated, but not removed.
 This is because other applications may edit their own annotations, labels, or taints.

+Note that annotations, labels, and taints whose name begin with `cke.cybozu.com` are reserved for CKE internal usage, therefore should not be used.

 Taint
 -----